I Tried Babbel for One Month to Learn French — Here's How It Went

 Services like Babbel help you learn a language through a series of online courses that include grammar lessons, contextual learning, and audible and written practice opportunities.
 Babbel offers both live classes and online course modules that let you work at your own pace through a series of lessons and reviews.
-I tested this service using the online course modules because the low time commitment worked better for my schedule compared to hour-long live classes.
+In order to test the service, Babbel gave me a free trial to try out each language course.
+I chose to try out the online course modules because the low time commitment worked better for my schedule compared to hour-long live classes.
 Over the course of one month, I made it through the newcomer and beginner courses for French and learned a lot in the process.
 I'm by no means fluent at this point, but I am definitely making progress and plan to continue the lessons.

 Overall, je suis contente de Babbel.
 I think this is a stellar learning experience for those who like to accomplish goals (me), check off lists (me), and work through levels (also me).
 The French course starts with basic vocabulary and works into more complex phrasing and grammar, which, once you learn the different ways to conjugate verbs, becomes intuitive.
 Now, I will acknowledge that I did well learning languages in school, but I think this service would also work for those who might struggle with traditional language classes.
 It allows you to set your own pacing, listen to native speakers, and take review lessons throughout each course to practice what you're learning and apply it to different situations.

 - Wide variety of languages and courses available